venuduggireddy/spring-boot-ng5/README.md

 # spring-boot-ng5
-Example application  for Spring boot, Angular 5 and GraphQL
+Example application  using Spring boot, Angular 5 and GraphQL technlogies